-When you think of the best, coolest hotels in Tokyo, you think of the ultramodern, of stunning neon-lit skyscrapers, pop-culture and maybe cherry blossoms too!
+When you think of the best, coolest hotels in Tokyo, you think of the ultramodern, of stunning neon-lit skyscrapers, pop culture and maybe cherry blossoms, too!
 But there are also historic temples, the world’s highest volume of Michelin stars in a city and exceptional shopping to be had in the utopian mega-malls.
-A city this inspiring definitely deserves a cool hotel, read on for our pick of the 5 coolest hotels in Tokyo…
+A city this inspiring definitely deserves a cool hotel.
+Read on for our pick of the 5 coolest hotels in Tokyo…

 1. Park Hotel Tokyo

-Park Hotel Tokyo also features in our best art inspired hotel rooms in the world.
+Park Hotel Tokyo also features in our best art-inspired hotel rooms in the world.

 2. Andaz Tokyo Toranomon Hills

-Mealtimes are a joy here too; the Andaz Tavern is the main venue for breakfast with soaring ceilings, immense views and wonderful sculptures; there’s a relaxed Tavern Lounge bar, and also the rather stunning Rooftop bar with an outdoor terrace – just the place to sit and knock back sake (or cocktails if you prefer!) looking down upon the glittering city below.
-The clever thing about this hotel is although it is luxury through and through, it’s crucially relaxed; so, wear what you like, smart or casual as long as you’re comfortable that’s all that matters here.
+Mealtimes are a joy here, too; the Andaz Tavern is the main venue for breakfast with soaring ceilings, immense views, and wonderful sculptures; there’s a relaxed Tavern Lounge bar, and also the rather stunning Rooftop bar with an outdoor terrace – just the place to sit and knock back sake (or cocktails if you prefer!) looking down upon the glittering city below.
+The clever thing about this hotel is although it is luxury through and through, it’s crucially relaxed; so, wear what you like, smart or casual, as long as you’re comfortable that’s all that matters here.

 3. The Prince Gallery Tokyo Kioicho

 Prince Gallery Tokyo Kioicho is the first Starwood Hotels and Resorts to launch in Tokyo and has been open since July 2016.
 The hotel spans 7 floors of the Tokyo Garden Terrace in the Kioicho business and entertainment complex, part of the central Chiyoda municipality, and is close to some of Tokyo’s best-known attractions, including Shimizudani Park and Benkei Canal.
 The closest metro link is at the Akasaka-mitsuke station, which is a five-minute walk away.
-There are 250 chic and spacious guestrooms with epic views; discerning travellers should opt for one of the 11 suites or a Club Room which grants access to the club lounge.
+There are 250 chic and spacious guestrooms with epic views; discerning travelers should opt for one of the 11 suites or a Club Room, which grants access to the club lounge.
 The 35th floor features a signature bar with floor-to-ceiling windows offering panoramic city views, as well as another 2 bars and 3 stylish restaurants.
-An indoor pool, fitness centre, sleek spa, conference rooms, an art gallery and a garden completes the luxury offering.
+An indoor pool, fitness center, sleek spa, conference rooms, an art gallery and a garden complete the luxury offering.

 4. Aman Tokyo